andrewjfreyer/jurabridge/README.md

 ## Disclaimer

 *The following is only provided as information documenting a project I worked on.
 No warranty or claim that this will work for you is made.
 Below is described some actions that involve modifying a Jura Ena Micro 90, which if performed will void any warranty you may have.
 Some of the modifications described below involve mains electricity; all appropriate cautions are expected to be and were followed.
 Some of the modifications are permanent and irreversible.
 Do not duplicate any of the following.
 I do not take anyresponsibility for any injuries or damage that may occur from any accident, lack of common sense or experience, or the like.
 Responsibility for any damages or distress resulting from reliance on any information made available here is not the responsibility of the author or other contributors.
 All rights are reserved.*

+*Note: Although loosely compatible, this code is far too large to work with ESPHome; attempts to get it to work usefully with all sensors updating at reasonable intervals caused watchdog crashes.*